InnovadexLLC/cloud-configurator/README.md

 An abstraction that allows same program to be used across multiple cloud providers.

+### aws-provider ###

 For now, AWSProvider is the only one that's provided in the source code.
-It uses AWS's excellent [CloudFormation](http://aws.amazon.com/cloudformation/) service.
+It uses AWS's excellent [CloudFormation](http://aws.amazon.com/cloudformation/) service for building out a set of cloud resources.

+A new VPC is created for every pipeline stage of a given application.